Garcilaso de la Vega (poet): Biography

 There were a few women in the life of this poet.
 His first lover was Guiomar Carrillo, with whom he had a child.
 He had another suspected lover named Isabel Freire, who was a lady-in-waiting of Isabel of Portugal, but this is today regarded as mythical.
 In 1525, Garcilaso married Elena de Zúñiga, who served as a lady-in-waiting for the King's favorite sister, Leonor.
 Their marriage took place in Garcilaso's hometown of Toledo in one of the family's estates.
 He had six children: Lorenzo, an illegitimate child with Guiomar Carrillo, Garcilaso, Íñigo de Zúñiga, Pedro de Guzmán, Sancha, and Francisco.

 Garcilaso's military career meant that he took part in the numerous battles and campaigns conducted by Charles V across Europe.
 His duties took him to Italy, Germany, Tunisia and France.
 In 1532 for a short period he was exiled to a Danube island where he was the guest of the Count György Cseszneky, royal court judge of Győr.
 Later in France, he would fight his last battle.
 The King desired to take control of Marseille and eventually control of the Mediterranean Sea, but this goal was never realized.
 Garcilaso de la Vega died on 14 October 1536 in Nice, after suffering 25 days from an injury sustained in a battle at Le Muy.
-His body was first buried in the Church of St. Dominic in Nice, but two years later his wife had his body moved to the Church of San Pedro Martir in Toledo.
+His body was first buried in the Church of St. Dominic in Nice, but two years later his wife had his body moved to the Convento de San Pedro Mártir in Toledo.